Supplements That Can Help You Sleep Better in Perimenopause

 If you’re reading this, you’ve probably spent too many nights staring at the ceiling, kicking off blankets only to pull them back on minutes later.
 Perimenopause disrupts sleep in cruel ways—night sweats that drench your pajamas, restless legs that won’t settle, or a mind that races despite exhaustion.
 Over-the-counter sleep aids promise relief, but which ones actually help without next-day grogginess or dependency?

-This guide cuts through the hype surrounding 12 top-rated supplements, from magnesium glycinate to time-released melatonin.
+This guide cuts through the hype surrounding 12 top-rated supplements, from magnesium glycinate check price on Amazon to time-released melatonin check price on Amazon.
 We analyzed ingredient transparency, third-party testing, and real user reports from women in perimenopause.
 No miracle cures here—just honest comparisons of what worked (and didn’t) for night sweats, sleep latency, and sleep maintenance.

 Clinical research shows perimenopausal women experience 28% more sleep disturbances than premenopausal counterparts, with cortisol levels spiking at night instead of morning.
 This explains why you might feel wired at bedtime despite exhaustion.
 The supplements covered here target three specific mechanisms: thermoregulation (via magnesium and phytoestrogens), GABA modulation (through herbs like valerian), and circadian rhythm reset (using low-dose melatonin).
 We’ll explain which formulas address your dominant symptom pattern—whether it’s frequent awakenings, inability to fall asleep, or waking up drenched.